yashranaway/gumroad/docs/deployment/railway.md

 #### Elasticsearch (via Docker Template)

-Railway doesn't have built-in Elasticsearch, but you can deploy it:
+Railway doesn't have built-in Elasticsearch, but you can deploy it using the official Docker image.
+Gumroad uses version **7.11.x**.

 1. New → Empty Service
 2. Settings → Deploy → Docker Image
-3. Enter: `elasticsearch:7.9.3`
+3. Enter: `elasticsearch:7.11.2`
 4. Add environment variables:
    ```
    discovery.type=single-node